Singapore International Festival of Arts

 Singapore International Festival of Arts (SIFA) is an annual arts festival held in Singapore.
 It is organised by Arts House Limited for the National Arts Council.
 The festival is usually held in mid-year for a stretch of one month and incorporates theatre arts, dance, music and visual arts, etc. Besides local participants, many of the events are by international artists.

 It began as Singapore Arts Festival, (Chinese: 新加坡艺术节) organised by the National Arts Council, in 1977, and was a biennial event until 1999.
 Since 2012 it has been called Singapore International Festival of Arts, run by Arts Festival Limited, and commissioned by the National Arts Council.

-The Festival Director is currently Natalie Hennedige.
+The Festival Director is currently Chong Tze Chien.

 History

 The Singapore Arts Festival started in 1977 as a national arts festival to celebrate local arts from the diverse communities in Singapore.
 It was a biennial event until 1999 when the Festival of Asian Performing Arts and the Festival of Arts were merged as an annual event.

 In 2012, an independent company, Arts Festival Limited, was set up by the National Arts Council to take over the organising of the festival and it was renamed Singapore International Festival of Arts.
 It is commissioned by the National Arts Council.